vespa-engine/sample-apps/billion-scale-image-search/README.md

 # Query the data

-Passing `prompt` and Vespa will encode the prompt using the embedded CLIP model:
+`prompt` is a parameter to the [CLIPEmbeddingSearcher](src/main/java/ai/vespa/examples/searcher/CLIPEmbeddingSearcher.java) which will encode the prompt using the embedded CLIP model:

 <pre data-test="exec">
 $ vespa query \